-More details about the Corridor structure are described in Chapter 4 of this Book 1 and in Book 5.
+More details about the Corridor structure are described in Chapter 4 of this Book 1.

 A corridor is a complex project that follows a new set of rules and procedures.
 For this reason, the Corridor Information Document (CID) was created to provide all corridor-related information and to guide all applicants and other interested parties through the workings of the corridor in line with Article 18 of the Regulation.
-Together with RailNetEurope (RNE), the corridors have harmonised the structure and most of the texts to allow easier access to and understanding of this information.
+Together with RailNetEurpe (RNE), the corridors have harmonised the structure and most of the texts to allow easier access to and understanding of this information.